Asterisk4Magisk/Xray4Magisk/README.md

 You can download the release installer zip file and install it via the Magisk Manager App.

 ### Manual download Xray-core
-Download the correct CPU Architecture Xray-core zip file and put it in your /sdcard/Download folder.
+Download the correct CPU Architecture Xray-core zip file and put it in the same folder where you place Xray4Magisk.zip.

 such as "Xray-linux-arm64-v8a.zip"

-The Installer will install it.

 ### Custom Xray-core
-Put any Xray-core.zip in /sdcard/Download folder.
+Put any Xray-core.zip in the same folder where you place Xray4Magisk.zip.

-The Installer will install it.

 ## Config